Why Caravans Sway

-Likewise if the caravan sways in one direction, that overhung hitch, not just allows - but causes - causes the tow vehicle to sway in the other direction.
+Likewise if the caravan sways in one direction, that overhung hitch, not just allows but causes the tow vehicle to sway in the other direction.
 If that sway builds up (at speed) the rig may jack-knife and often roll over.

 In effect the tow vehicle and caravan interact as if they were a double pendulum.
 The upper pendulum is the tow vehicle.
 The caravan acts as it were a second pendulum pivoting from the bob (that overhung tow hitch) of the upper pendulum.

 A fifth-wheeler's single pendulum's occasional sway is minor and totally predictable.
-A double pendulum, however, is different.
-It acts as a single pendulum over only a few degrees).
-Above that it can quite suddenly be triggered into a non-correctable action.
-Its behaviour is random-like, but not literally random - e.g. it can be predicted but needs huge computer power to do so.
+A double pendulum, however, acts as a single pendulum over only a few degrees.
+Above that it can suddenly be triggered into a non-correctable action.

 The double pendulum trigger effect when towing is due to many factors.